sumanvid97/FlappyBird-AI/README.md

  - Q-Learning (with ε-greedy policy)
  - Deep Q-Network

+## Presentation:
+This [set of slides] present our work in a concise way.
+You might want to check it out.

 ## Blog:
-The details about this project have been accounted on this blogpost [here].
-Do have a look.
+A more detailed account about this project have been documented on this blogpost [here].

 ## Installation Dependencies: